nuonuo28/Java-Full-Stack/Spring.md

 * The Messaging module provides support for STOMP as the WebSocket sub-protocol to use in applications.
 It also supports an annotation programming model for routing and processing STOMP messages from WebSocket clients.
 * The Test module supports the testing of Spring components with JUnit or TestNG frameworks.

+### Spring Core

-#### IoC Container & Lifecycle
+#### IoC (Inversion of Control) Container & Lifecycle
 The Spring container is at the core of the Spring Framework.

+The **Spring IoC container makes use of Java POJO classes** and **configuration metadata** to produce a fully configured and executable application.

 The container will create the objects, wire them together, configure them, and manage their complete life cycle from creation till destruction.
+Spring do this by reading the configuration metadata provided.
+The configuration metadata can be represented either by XML (XML based configuration file), Java annotations (Annotation-based configuration), or Java code (Java-based configuration).

 The Spring container uses DI to manage the components that make up an application.
-These objects are called Spring Beans, which we will discuss in the next chapter.
+These objects are called Spring Beans.

-The container gets its instructions on what objects to instantiate, configure, and assemble by reading the configuration metadata provided.
-The configuration metadata can be represented either by XML, Java annotations, or Java code.
-The following diagram represents a high-level view of how Spring works.
-The Spring IoC container makes use of Java POJO classes and configuration metadata to produce a fully configured and executable system or application.
+IOC makes the code loosely coupled.
+In such case, there is no need to modify the code if our logic is moved to new environment.
+And it's easy for reuse and testing.

+Summary:

 * Responsible for instantiating, configuring & assembling the beans
 * The container is instructed through configuration metadata
-* The configuration metadata is represented as XML or Java Annotations
+* The configuration metadata is represented as XML, Java Annotations or java code.
 * It allows to express objects that compose your application & rich interdependencies between those objects
 * Dependency Injection (DI)

-Spring IoC container is totally decoupled from the format in which this configuration metadata is actually written.
-Following are the three important methods to provide configuration metadata to the Spring Container −

-XML based configuration file.
-Annotation-based configuration
-Java-based configuration

 ##### Dependency Injection (DI)
+The Dependency Injection is a design pattern that removes the dependency of the programs.
 When writing a complex Java application, application classes should be as independent as possible of other Java classes to increase the possibility to reuse these classes and to test them independently of other classes while unit testing.
 Dependency Injection (or sometime called wiring) helps in gluing these classes together and at the same time keeping them independent.

 Two methods to achieve DI:
 1. Constructor-based dependency injection